Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/welcome-&-setup.md

 # Welcome to the DAC Fundamentals of Bioinformatics workshop #

 Before you attend the workshop there are a couple of things we would like you to do to get setup for using the tools that will be required during the course of the workshop.
+Please read through each of the sections below to ensure you are prepared to attend the workshop.
+We strongly recommend that you run through these steps several days in advance of the workshop, in case any troubleshooting is required.

 ---